:

 Redesign LinkedIn Easy Apply

-Overview: A Personal Project Tackling Common Frictions of Easy Apply
+Overview: A Self-initiated Project Tackling Common Frictions of Easy Apply

 More U.S. job seekers are applying for positions in the same way they shop for products and services online — through their mobile devices.
 With the increased demand, the process of how users apply for jobs must go smoothly.
-Some job-seeking apps, like LinkedIn, provide a feature of applying for jobs directly through the app, which makes the application process far more convenient and fast compared to the traditional application.
+Some job-seeking apps, like LinkedIn, provide a feature of applying for jobs directly through the app, which makes the application process far more convenient and fast compared to the traditional application, and a hypothetical increase in application completion rates and user satisfaction.

-As a LinkedIn app user, I often feel frustrated, which motivated me to redesign part of the product that I mainly see a lot of friction.
-This project is self-initiated— I redesigned the end-to-end Easy Apply flow, filter for Notifications and Jobs pages, which resulted in a more intuitive and efficient user experience.
+As a LinkedIn app user, I often feel frustrated, which motivated me to redesign part of the product, and I mainly see a lot of friction.
+This project is self-initiated— I redesigned the end-to-end Easy Apply flow and filter for Notifications and Jobs pages, which resulted in a more intuitive and efficient user experience.

 Objects